why JavaScript¶

 instances are built with

-adding to the DOM to create new content (createElementNS and append)
+it’s easy to add to the DOM to create new content:

-here we attach a callback from JS using
+document.getElementByIdand then to attach it a callback using

 object.addEventListener(event, function)